-All patients who are undergoing a course of treatment and required to attend the hospital for at least 3 days in a week will be entitled to a day rate concession of £1.20 per day.
+All patients who are undergoing a course of treatment and required to attend the hospital for at least 3 days in a week will be entitled to free parking.

-You will also be eligible for the £1.20 concessions if you are attending any of the following departments for an appointment, procedure or treatment in relation to your cancer diagnosis:
+You will also be eligible for free parking if you are attending any of the following departments for an appointment, procedure or treatment in relation to your cancer diagnosis:

 You will need to show a valid appointment letter to a member of staff on reception in Oncology Outpatients on level 2 and present your parking chip coin for validation.